 My scholarship focuses on peer tutoring, learning centers, and the design of learning support in higher education.
-Across authored and edited volumes, my work integrates learning science, empirical research, and institutional practice, and is widely used in tutor education, professional training, and research on peer-led learning.
+Across authored and edited volumes, my work integrates learning science, empirical research, and institutional practice and is widely used in tutor education, professional training, and research on peer-led learning.
+More recently, this work extends to questions of teaching and learning in the age of artificial intelligence, with particular focus on assignment design, student authorship, and the conditions that support critical thinking.
+Taken together, these projects examine how institutions support student thinking, development, and success through structured learning environments.

 Lead Editor

-The book is used by scholars, graduate students, professional staff, and advanced peer tutors, and addresses questions of effectiveness, equity, methodology, and program design in peer-led learning.
+The book is used by scholars, graduate students, and professional staff and addresses questions of effectiveness, equity, methodology, and program design in peer-led learning.
 It includes a foreword by Saundra McGuire.

 Author (with Michelle Steiner)

 This volume supports administrators and directors of peer tutoring and learning centers in articulating program value, designing effective services, and engaging in ongoing assessment.
-It integrates theory, empirical research, and practical guidance on topics such as tutor training, space design, assessment, and institutional alignment.
+It integrates theory, empirical research, and practical guidance on tutor training, program design, assessment, and institutional alignment.

-The book is used by learning center administrators across a wide range of institutional types and program models.
+The book is used by learning center administrators across a wide range of institutional contexts.

 The Rowman & Littlefield Guide for Peer Tutors